-- 8.3.1.
-Informal warning Tenants who fail to comply with their tenancy agreement will be contacted in writing and requested to address the issues of non-compliance within one calendar month. - 8.3.2.
-Formal warning Tenants who fail to respond to an informal warning within one calendar month will be issued with a formal written warning. - 8.3.3.
-Notice to quit Tenants who fail to respond to a formal warning within one calendar month will be given notice to quit. - 8.3.4.
-Where a Tenant has been given notice to quit and fails to vacate the allotment, the Town Council is entitled to take possession of the plot and exclude the Tenant.
+- 9.3.1.
+Informal warning-Tenants who fail to comply with their tenancy agreement will be contacted in writing and requested to address the issues of non-compliance within one calendar month. - 9.3.2.
+Formal warning Tenants who fail to respond to an informal warning within one calendar month comply with their tenancy agreement will be contacted in writing and requested to undertake the required actions or contact the Town Council to discuss any extenuating circumstances within 15 days or be issued with a notice to quit. will be issued with a formal written warning. - 9.3.3.
+Notice to quit Tenants who fail to respond to a formal warning within fifteen days and undertake the required actions or contact the Town Council to discuss any extenuating circumstances will be given written notice to quit within 30 days of the date of the notice. - 9.3.4.
+Where a Tenant has been given notice to quit and fails to vacate the allotment, the Town Council is entitled to take possession of the plot including any items remaining on the plot and exclude the Tenant.
+The Town Council will not refund any rent paid in that year where the Tenant is in breach of their tenancy agreement.

-8.4.
+9.4.
 Power to Evict

+9.5.
 In the event of a serious breach of the Tenancy Agreement or where the Tenant becomes bankrupt or compounds with their creditors, the Town Council reserves the right to serve immediate notice to quit.

-8.5.
 Non payment of charges